ignitedcms/gozen/README.md

 ## How is this different?
 Typically, most golang frameworks come with a lot of bloat, or very specific ways to go about handling web traffic.
-Gozen is different because it is super lightweight, with the majority of the core files written from scratch.
+Gozen is different because it is super lightweight, with the majority of the core files written from scratch with just the go standard library.

 ### Features
 - Scaffolding